r33int/r33int/README.md

-I have no idea how programming work, and I am way too lazy to even do anything.
+I have no idea how programming works, and I am way too lazy to even do anything.
 Don't expect to see anything there.